Jacksonville Jaguars: Mike Mularkey (2012)

 Mike Mularkey was hired to be the Jaguars' third head coach prior to the 2012 season.
 The team went 2–14, which marked the worst season in franchise history at the time.
 Mularkey was fired following the season.

 Gus Bradley (2013–2016)

 Prior to the 2013 season, Gus Bradley was hired to be the team's fourth head coach.
 Chad Henne was the starting quarterback for the majority of the 2013 season, which saw the team go 4–12.
 Prior to the 2014 season, the Jaguars drafted Central Florida quarterback Blake Bortles with the third overall pick in the first round of the 2014 NFL draft.
 The change at quarterback did not see instant improvement as the team finished 3–13.
 The 2015 season saw the team finish 5–11.
 One bright spot was quarterback Blake Bortles passing for the most yards and touchdowns in franchise history with 4,428 and 35.
 Following a 2–12 start to the 2016 season, Gus Bradley was fired.
 Interim coach Doug Marrone split the final two games of the season.

+Under Gus Bradley, the Jaguars earned just 14 wins in 55 games.
+At the time of his firing, Bradley's .341 winning percentage was the worst head coach winning percentage in the modern era of the NFL.